MaCaki/macaki.github.io/_about/consulting_info.md

 layout: content
 name: consulting_info
 ---

-I am sometimes available to provide consulting and IC work on projects involving data engineering, data infrastructure, ad hoc analysis, design of machine learning systems, and general data strategy.
+I provide consulting and independent contractor work in data engineering, infrastructure, analysis, machine learning systems design, and data strategy.

-Setting up a good data model and strategy for data collection can usually determine success of a data project.
-What this means in practice is simply defining the right schema for your prospective set of questions and ensuring immutability of the data warehouse and idempotency of Jobs.
-This requires somewhat tedious and detail oriented work that I've developed sensitivities to and strategies for during my time on data teams at high growth start-ups.
-As an ML practictioner I generally think in terms of long term capabilities to summarize data into trained models and extract value in the form of downstream data products.
+A well-designed data model and collection strategy is often the key determinant of a data project's success.
+This means creating the right schema for your analytical needs while ensuring data warehouse immutability and job idempotency.
+Through my experience on data teams at high-growth startups, I've developed expertise in this detail-oriented work and built effective strategies to manage it.
+As a machine learning practitioner, I focus on building long-term capabilities to transform data into trained models and create valuable downstream data products.